-Foundation partners join with ACT through monetary donations and are key funders for our work across northern South America.
-Many foundation representatives have traveled with us to the field, where they meet our indigenous partners and see the power of the programs they fund.
+Philanthropic foundations support ACT through grants and monetary donations and are vital to our biocultural conservation work across South America.
+Many foundation representatives have traveled with us to the field, where they meet our indigenous partners and see the impact of the initiatives they fund.

 John D. and Catherine T. MacArthur Foundation

 The John D. and Catherine T. MacArthur Foundation supports creative people, effective institutions, and influential networks building a more just, verdant, and peaceful world.
-MacArthur is placing a few big bets that truly significant progress is possible on some of the world’s most pressing social challenges.
-MacArthur is one of the nation's largest independent foundations.
-Organizations supported by the Foundation work in about 50 countries.
+The foundation is placing a few big bets that truly significant progress is possible on some of the world’s most pressing social challenges, including advancing global climate solutions.

-The White Feather Foundation embraces environmental and humanitarian issues and in conjunction with partners from around the world it helps to raise funds for the betterment of all life.
-It gives clean water, education and health and protects the environment and indigenous cultures.
+The White Feather Foundation embraces environmental and humanitarian issues, and in conjunction with partners from around the world, it helps to raise funds for the betterment of all life.

-ACT's corporate sponsors provide in-kind donations and services, as well as monetary donations for important projects.
-ACT chooses corporate sponsors based on shared values such as environmental sustainability.
+ACT's corporate partners provide in-kind donations and services, as well as monetary donations.
+ACT has been extremely selective with the corporate partners it works with over the years and chooses its partners based on shared values, such as environmental sustainability.

-DigitalGlobe is the world’s leading provider of high-resolution Earth imagery, data and analysis.
-With the most sophisticated commercial satellite constellation in orbit and cloud-based platforms that enable analytics and information extraction at scale, DigitalGlobe provides geospatial information that gives customers the confidence to make critical decisions.
+Maxar is the world’s leading provider of high-resolution Earth imagery, data, and analysis, with the most sophisticated commercial satellite constellation in orbit and cloud-based platforms that enable analytics and information extraction at scale.